greg-md/php-router/README.md

 echo $router->url('articles.type', ['type' => 'travel', 'page' => 2]); // result: /articles/travel/page-2
 ```

-As you can see, there are no more URLs where you can get duplicated content, which best for SEO.
+As you can see, there are no more URLs where you can get duplicated content, which is best for SEO.
 In this way, you can easily create good user friendly URLs.

 # Router